25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 If you have 3 days in Split Croatia I highly recommend including a day trip to your itinerary!

-You have many options from heritage towns to waterfalls and a lot of Croatian Islands at your disposal, but I recommend one of the three below!
+You have many options from heritage towns to waterfalls and a lot of Croatian Islands at your disposal, but I recommend one of the four below!

-Located just over an hour from Split, Krka offers cascading waterfalls, crystal clear water swimming pools, lakes and lush forest surrounds!
-Krka National Park is lush to walk around and swim!
+Located just over an hour from Split, Krka offers cascading waterfalls, crystal clear water swimming pools, lakes and lush forest surrounds and it’s surrounded by nature and vineyards

-Island-hopping around the gorgeous islands is one of my personal favourite Split day trips from Split, it’s a perfect introduction to the islands!
+Island-hopping around the gorgeous islands is one of the most frequently booked Split boat trips.
+It’s a perfect introduction to the islands!

-Hopping between islands and spending some time on each is also great if you really want to maximise your time in Split by visiting the best islands in one day!
+Hopping between islands and spending time on each is great if you have a limited number of days for your trip and want to maximise your time and experiences!

 Important!
 Book your spot on this incredible 5-island full-day speed boat trip in advance, this is a hugely popular boat trip in the summer months!